smidm/simba/docs/Scenario_1_new.md

 5. Click to run the outlier correction.
 You can follow the progress in the main SimBA window.
 Once complete, two new CSV log files will appear in the `/project_folder/log` folder.
 These two files contain the number of body parts corrected following the two outlier correction methods for each video in the project.
 The files will look similar to the worksheets in [this Microsoft Excel file](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_corrections.xlsx).

 > *Note:* In some scenarios, SimBA users are confident that the pose-estimation is perfected, no gross innacuracies are present, and the user may want to completely skip the use of SimBAs outlier correction tools.
 To do this, click on the red `Skip outlier correction (CAUTION)` button.
-This will format the
+Clicking on this button will format your CSV files and make them compatible with subsequent procedures (see below) without removing any outliers from you tracking data.

 ### Step 5: Extract Features